AndrewDevlin/roman-numerals/README.md

 Input: 2
 Output: II

-* Program identifies if a Roman numeral is used more than twice and switches to subtraction
+* Program identifies if a Roman numeral is used more than three times and switches to subtraction
 Input: 90
 Output: XC